Louisville attack shows challenge of curbing violent videos

 HOW HAVE SOCIAL MEDIA COMPANIES CHANGED THEIR TACTICS?

-The methods to curb attack videos have evolved since 2014, when Islamic State militants in Syria began sharing grisly propaganda videos of the beheadings of kidnapped journalists and other hostages.
+The methods to curb attack videos have evolved since 2014, when Islamic State militants in Syria began sharing gruesome propaganda videos of the beheadings of kidnapped journalists and other hostages.

 While those events were not shared live, it was “really the first time that there was a major terrorist incident designed for the social media era.
 And platforms realized that they had to do something,” said Courtney Radsch, a fellow at the UCLA Institute for Technology, Law & Policy.